yurii-vasylkiv/freertos-simulation/README.md

 -----------------

 1. Create a folder C:\dev
-2. Create a folder C:\dev\opt
+2. Create a folder C:\root\opt
-3. Create a folder C:\dev\env
+3. Create a folder C:\root\env
 4. Install MinGW into C:dev\env
    - install basic build tools (gcc, g++, etc.) using mingw-get.exe
-5. Install CLion into C:\dev\opt\clion
+5. Install CLion into C:\root\opt\clion
-6. Install Atollic into C:\dev\opt\atollic (you will have to rename Atollic folder as it does not allow to rename it during the installation)
+6. Install Atollic into C:\root\opt\atollic (you will have to rename Atollic folder as it does not allow to rename it during the installation)
-7. Install Open OCD into C:dev\opt\openocd
+7. Install Open OCD into C:\root\opt\openocd
 8. Install Python to C:\Program Files

 NOTE: while installing CLion and Python do not check on ADD TO SYSTEM PATH